 This area is known for it's rich mining heritage, outstanding natural beauty , it's dramatic coastline bordered by the Atlantic ocean with historic engine houses dotted along the cliff face, fabulous beaches ,warm climate , hidden coves, unspoilt village pubs and wonderful restaurants making it an ideal choice for a holiday destination.
 It is no surprise that this area has been chosen for the filming of the Poldark tv series .
 Filming locations include the nearby hamlet of Botallack and Levant Engine House situated between the villages of Pendeen and Trewellard.

-We are dog owners ourselves and know the advantages of taking your pet/s on holiday with you .We accept up to 2 well behaved dogs .
+We are dog owners ourselves and know the advantages of taking your pet/s on holiday with you .We accept up to two well behaved dogs ( sorry no puppies) .
 Like many holiday cottage owners we do have a few doggy rules which can be viewed on the ' Bringing Your Dog' page .The cottage has a long garden and there are wonderful walks from the doorstep - your dog can also enjoy a fantastic 'off lead' experience along the coastal path with breathtaking views out the Atlantic Ocean accessible in the village .
 There are also two beautiful dog - friendly sandy beaches accessible from Pendeen Lighthouse in the village itself.

-The area has many hidden coves to explore , picnic areas ,delicious food , golf, horse riding, pretty villages , rural village pubs , excellent restaurants and cafes .
-As you would imagine there are many art galleries in the area to visit including St Ives , Newlyn And Penzance.
+There are many hidden coves to explore , picnic areas ,delicious food , golf, horse riding, pretty villages , rural village pubs , excellent restaurants and cafes .
+A large selection of art galleries in the area to visit including St Ives , Newlyn And Penzance.
 The Minack open air theatre and Land's End are easily accessible .

-Pendeen is very fortunate to have a good fortnightly farmer's market selling an excellent selection of locally produced delicious food.
-There are beautiful National Trust properties and gardens to visit nearby including St Michael's Mount and Trengwainton Gardens , this area has it all and more!
+Pendeen is very fortunate to have a good fortnightly farmer's market selling an excellent selection of locally grown and produced Cornish food

 The recently restored Art Deco Outdoor 'Jubilee Swimming Pool' in Penzance offers a fantastic outdoor swimming experience and guests can easily spend the day there.